freshworks/crayons/CONTRIBUTING.md

 Crayons is a component library based on Web Components.
 The goal of Crayons is to provide the developer with easy to use web components by reducing the number of lines of code while giving your app a Freshworks product like user interface.

-Crayons are built using StencilJS which provides all features of web component.
+Crayons is built using StencilJS which provides all the features of a web component.

 ### Crayons Important links